FIX: Computer is not authorized to run iTunes

 3. Click Edit and select Get Info on the menu.

-4. Then click the File tab, which includes the Apple ID for the person who obtained the media content to the right of purchased by.
+4. Then click the File tab, including the Apple ID for the person who obtained the media content to the purchase right.
 That’s the Apple ID you need to sign in for and authorize your desktop or laptop to play the music with.

 Note that iTunes might request authorization when you select to play DRM media files that weren’t purchased with the Apple ID you’re signed in with.